IdentityServer/Documentation/docs/configuration/authenticationOptions.md

 * `PostSignOutAutoRedirectDelay`
   * Gets or sets the delay (in seconds) before redirecting to a `post_logout_redirect_uri`.
 Defaults to `0`.
 * `SignInMessageThreshold`
-  * Gets or sets the limit after which old signin messages are purged.
+  * Gets or sets the limit after which old signin messages (cookies) are purged.
 Defaults to `5`.